ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The policy conveyed by `RateLimit-Limit` states that the server accepts 100 quota-units per minute.

-Due to resource scarcity, the server artificially lowers the actual limits returned in the throttling headers.
+To avoid resource exhaustion, the server artificially lowers the actual limits returned in the throttling headers.

 The current policy then advertises